unikraft/loupe/index.md

 * * *

-Loupe is supported in part by a studentship from NEC Labs Europe, a Microsoft Research PhD Fellowship, UK’s EPSRC grants EP/V012134/1 (UniFaaS), EP/V000225/1 (SCorCH), and the EPSRC/Innovate UK grant EP/X015610/1 (FlexCap), the EU H2020 grants 825377 (UNICORE), 871793 (ACCORDION) and 758815 (CORNET), and VMWare gift funding.
+Loupe is supported in part by a studentship from NEC Labs Europe, a Microsoft Research PhD Fellowship, UK’s EPSRC grants EP/V012134/1 (UniFaaS), EP/V000225/1 (SCorCH), and the EPSRC/Innovate UK grant EP/X015610/1 (FlexCap), the EU H2020 grants 825377 (UNICORE), 871793 (ACCORDION) and 758815 (CORNET), and a VMWare gift funding.